sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/concat-columns.rst

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^

-We need to provide all the desired columns to be concatenated without any separator or space, like NameAgeSex etc.
+We need to provide all the desired columns to be concatenated without any separator or space, like NameSexAge etc.
+Columns would get concatenated in same order defined in configuration like Name then Sex then Age.

 .. figure:: ../../_assets/tutorials/data-cleaning/concat-columns/3a.png
    :alt: Concat Columns